TASEmulators/BizHawk/README.md

 **Note**: There's only one dev working on Linux (@YoshiRulz)!
 Please have patience, and try not to bother everyone else.

 Install the listed package with your package manager (some buttons are links to the relevant package).
-The changelog can be found [on TASVideos](http://tasvideos.org/Bizhawk/ReleaseHistory.html).
+The changelog can be found [over on TASVideos](https://tasvideos.org/Bizhawk/ReleaseHistory).

 [![Manjaro | bizhawk-monort (AUR)](https://img.shields.io/badge/Manjaro-bizhawk--monort_(AUR)-%2335BF5C.svg?logo=manjaro&style=popout)](https://aur.archlinux.org/packages/bizhawk-monort)